 - 10 pcs regular golf tees

-This is a great value, however, as most golf mats in this price range really are not nearly as good.
-If you are on a budget and need a hitting mat quickly, this Truedays Golf Mat is one of your best choices.
+This is a great value, however, as most golf mats in this price range really are not any good.
+If you are on a budget and need a hitting mat quickly, this Truedays Golf Mat is your best choice.

 2nd Best Overall